 Madison is also conveniently located just 15 minutes from one of the metro area’s most hip and desirable neighborhoods — East Nashville.
 This means residents are never too far from the hottest restaurants, and we mean that quite literally!
 One of the closest foodie-approved restaurants near Madison is Prince’s Hot Chicken Shack, which is celebrated for being the home of the original Nashville hot chicken recipe.
-Of course, Madison boasts it own share of spots for great eats, including local favorites El Pulgarcito Salvadorian Cuisine, China Cottage and Shipley Do-Nuts.
-A handful of Old Hickory’s restaurants — like Sam’s Sports Grill and the Black Pearl — are situated right along the waterfront.
+Of course, Madison boasts it own share of spots for great eats, including local favorites El Pulgarcito Salvadorian Cuisine, China Cottage and McGaugh’s Donuts.
+Sam’s Sports Grill is situated right on the waterfront.
 Need your daily caffeine fix?
 A bit further inland near Donelson, you’ll find independent coffee shop Uncommon Grounds.

 Madison and Old Hickory also boast some lovely parks — most notably Old Hickory’s expansive Crooked Branch Park, which provides a connection to Nashville’s famous greenway system.
 In Madison, there are three public parks in the area, including E.N.
 Peeler Park, which is the newest addition to Nashville’s lush Greenway system.